 ii) create a new PC5 QoS flow context which contains:

-- the PQFI;
+A) the PQFI;

-- the V2X service identifier(s); and;
+B) the V2X service identifier(s); and;

-- the derived PC5 QoS parameters;
+C) the derived PC5 QoS parameters;

 iii) create a new PC5 QoS rule which contains:

-- a PC5 QoS rule identifier;
+A) a PC5 QoS rule identifier;

-- the PQFI;
+B) the PQFI;

-- a set of packet filters; and
+C) a set of packet filters; and

-- a precedence value; and
+D) a precedence value; and

 iv) pass the following parameters to the lower layers:

-- the PQFI;
+A) the PQFI;

-- the PC5 QoS parameters;
+B) the PC5 QoS parameters;

-- the source layer-2 ID and the destination layer-2 ID;
+C) the source layer-2 ID and the destination layer-2 ID;

-- the V2X frequency information based on the configuration parameters described in clause 5.2.3; and
+D) the V2X frequency information based on the configuration parameters described in clause 5.2.3;

-- the NR Tx Profile corresponding to the V2X service identifier, if all the V2X service identifier(s) for the given destination layer-2 ID have NR Tx profiles available, as determined for the respective V2X service identifier based on the configuration parameters and conditions described in clause 5.2.3;
+E) the NR Tx Profile corresponding to the V2X service identifier, if all the V2X service identifier(s) for the given destination layer-2 ID have NR Tx profiles available, as determined for the respective V2X service identifier based on the configuration parameters and conditions described in clause 5.2.3; and

+F) the NR eTX Profile corresponding to the V2X service identifier based on the configuration parameters and conditions described in clause 5.2.3, if available;

-NOTE: When the PC5 DRX operation is needed based on the provided NR Tx Profile, the lower layers use PC5 QoS parameters to determine the PC5 DRX parameter values (see 3GPP TS 38.300 [8]) for transmission operation over PC5 reference point.
+NOTE 1: When the PC5 DRX operation is needed based on the provided NR Tx Profile, the lower layers use PC5 QoS parameters to determine the PC5 DRX parameter values (see 3GPP TS 38.300 [8]) for transmission operation over PC5 reference point.

+NOTE 2: The lower layers determines whether the NR PC5 CA operation is needed based on e.g. the NR eTx Profile, the V2X frequency information and the V2X service identifier provided by the V2X layer.

 2) if there is an existing PC5 QoS flow that fulfils the derived PC5 QoS parameters, then the UE shall update the PC5 packet filter set in the PC5 QoS rule of this PC5 QoS flow, e.g. add the new packet filter in the PC5 QoS rule of this existing PC5 QoS flow; and